Agoric/agoric-sdk/packages/notifier/README.md

      order.
 The sampling subset has the same termination as the original.
-     Once  a value is available on the original iteration, either that value or a later value will become available on each sampling subset *promptly*, i.e., eventually and without waiting on any other manual steps.
+     Once  a value is available on the original iteration, either that value or a later value will become available on each sampling subset *promptly*, that is, eventually and without waiting on any other manual steps.
    * A *suffix subset* of an iteration is defined by its *starting point* in the original iteration.
 This starting point may be a non-final value or a termination.
 The suffix subset has exactly the members of the original